Wrangling Datasets SOP

 image image

+Here you can see the list of rules.
 If you want to run the tests locally, or suggest a new test/report a bug, please follow the documentation in the ingest graph validator repository.
+Local deployment allows wrangler to visualise the experimental graph of the experiment.

 Secondary Review